Peliha-ip/Tusk-Carnival/README.md

 - Renaming an abstract "abstraction" or "Illoost" will change its model to either match the consequence of going insane in the Amazing Digital Circus or the character from My Singing Monsters.
 - Fletching tables now have functionality.
 They allow you to dip arrows into potions, making tipped arrows.
 - Renaming a lion "Scar" will give a scar to a lion's eye, just like the villain from The Lion King.
 - Renaming a grizzly bear "Freddy", "Fazbear", or "Freddy Fazbear" will change its texture to match the character from Five Nights at Freddy's.
-Renaming a grizzly bear "Fredbear" or "Golden Freddy" will have the Freddy texture while being golden and a piglin magnet.
+Renaming a grizzly bear "Fredbear" or "Golden Freddy" will give it the Freddy texture, be golden, and make it a piglin magnet.

 Advancements:
 - Grand Carnival (Find a circus with a fair)